cpinitiative/ide/Datadog.md

 ---

-Datadog has greatly helped us improve the USACO Guide IDE's uptime and better understand how users use it.
+Datadog has helped us reduce downtime, understand how our users use our sit, and prioritize what features to implement next.
 Check out our [Public Datadog Dashboard](https://p.datadoghq.com/sb/fbf273aa-1551-11ef-87da-da7ad0900002-1c22ffc7d27083c1529726831826065e) to view some of the key metrics we track!